indawgnito/aitbible/README.md

 ## What is AIT Bible?

-AIT Bible uses Claude (Anthropic's AI) to translate the New Testament directly from the original Greek texts (SBLGNT).
+AIT Bible uses advanced AI models (Google Gemini, Anthropic Claude) to translate the New Testament directly from the original Greek texts (SBLGNT).
 Unlike traditional translations constrained by committee decisions and ecclesiastical tradition, this translation aims to convey what the text would have meant to its original first-century audience.

 **Key principles:**